TUDelft-PRIME-Books/Linear-Algebra/Chapter2/SolutionSets.md

 ## Homogeneous linear systems

-Our first aim in this section is to show that the intuition from {numref}`Subsec:SolSet:WritingSolSets` holds in general.
+Our first aim in this section is to show that the intuition from {numref}`Subsection %s <Subsec:SolSet:WritingSolSets>` holds in general.
 We first introduce some terminology to avoid the long and clumsy phrase **linear system with all constant terms equal to $0$**.

 ::::{prf:definition}
 :label: Def:SolSet:Homogeneous